tensorpack/tensorpack/README.md

 + [char-rnn for fun](examples/Char-RNN)
 + [LSTM language model on PennTreebank](examples/PennTreebank)

-The examples are not only for demonstration of the framework -- you can train them and reproduce the results in papers.
+Examples are not only for demonstration of the framework -- you can train them and reproduce the results in papers.

 ## Features: